alibaba-aero/vue-webengage/README.md

 }
 ```

 There are times when you need same data in different events.
-So, if webengage is a function, before returning the events object, define your repetitive data, and use them multiple times in any of the events.
+So, if webengage is a function, before returning the events object, defined your repetitive data, and use them multiple times in any of the events.

 Also, with `webengage()` being a function, the first parameter will be `schema`.

-👍 `vue-webengage` is best to use with [schema-object](https://www.npmjs.com/package/schema-object).
-It doesn't depend on it, but it is highly recommended.

 ```js
 webengage(schema) {